jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 ## Problems due to low abstraction

-Of course, this is working so far, but let's see where the low abstraction can give rise to problems.  <br/> In our runner array, we keep track of each runner's nationality, as we saw above with Alice, who is British.
-Let's imagine we'd like to color the dots for the splits according to the runner's nationality.
+Of course, this is working so far, but let’s see where the low abstraction can give rise to problems.  <br/> In our runner array, we keep track of each runner’s nationality, as we saw above with Alice, who is British.
+Let’s imagine we’d like to color the dots for the splits according to the runner’s nationality.

 	UK ==> blue
 	US ==> red
 	Spain ==> green

-In the fragment we use to plot the circles, it's not apparent how we could get the nationality, given that we're iterating over the splits.
+In the fragment we use to plot the circles, it’s not apparent how we could get the nationality, given that we’re iterating over the splits.

 	runLines.selectAll("circle")
 		.data(function(d) {return d.splits;})